achiwa912/vocabull/README.md

 ```
 Instead of typing the word, you can type "S", "L" or "Q".

 "S" is for save.
 It will save your progress.
 The saved data will be loaded automatically when you run the tool with the same word book.
-The save file name is <wordfile>.pickle.
+The save file name is <wordfile>.json.

 ```
     *** S: save, L: show learning set, Q: save and quit high praise?
 S
-Saved 10 words to samples.pickle
+Saved 10 words to samples.json
     *** S: save, L: show learning set, Q: save and quit high praise?
 ```